WetHat/obsidian-importer/tests/ebooks/epub/test-result/Testing the Obsidian ePub Import/Text/Unmarked code blocks and html entities (＜ ＆ ＞).md

 tags: e-book
 ---

-# Regression Testing unmarked code blocks and html entities (＜ & ＞)
+# Unmarked code blocks and html entities (＜ & ＞)

 A page taken from the book _C＃ 8.0 in a Nutshell꞉ The Definitive Reference_ to test:

-- handling of Obsidian unfriendly entitys like ＜ and ＞
+- handling of Obsidian unfriendly entities like ＜ and ＞
 - detection of unmarked code blocks (＜pre＞ without a ＜code＞ child element).
+- Detection of page title when no ＜title＞ tag is provided

-# Chapter 24.
+## Chapter 24.
 Span＜T＞ and Memory＜T＞ ^sigil-toc-id-17

 The `Span<T>` and `Memory<T>` structs act as low-level façades over an array, string, or any contiguous block of managed or unmanaged memory.
 Their main purpose is to help with certain kinds of micro-optimization—in particular, writing _low-allocation_ code that minimizes managed memory allocations (thereby reducing the load on the garbage collector), without having to duplicate your code for different kinds of input.
 They also enable _slicing_—working with a portion of an array, string, or memory block without creating a copy.